BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/data_backend/_index.md

 ##### AVFrame to VideoFrame

 1. use `private_attach` set AVFrame as private_data of VideoFrame
-2. src_dp set media_type with value MeidaType::kAVFrame
+2. src_dp set media_type with value MediaType::kAVFrame
 3. use `bmf_convert` to convert
 4. get the return VideoFrame